tilleul/apple2/applesoft/nfs/calculations/02_addition_is_faster_than_subtraction.md

 Knowing that, your initial intuition would be to replace subtraction with additions whenever possible.
 It's easy as all you have to do is to make the second operand negative.
 Unfortunately ...

-## 🍎Adding negative numbers is only slightly faster than subtraction
+## 🍎 Adding negative numbers is only slightly faster than subtraction

 With the previous example, if `B` is negative, we have